GLIMS-RGI/rgi_user_guide/docs/products/intersects_product.md

 In the following, file contents are explained using RGI region 01 (Alaska) as example:

 `RGI2000-v7.0-I-01_alaska.shp`
-: RGI glacier intersect lines as a shapefile (with accompanying `.dbf`, `.prj`, `.cpg` and `.shx` files).
+: RGI **glacier intersects** as a shapefile (with accompanying `.dbf`, `.prj`, `.cpg` and `.shx` files).

 `RGI2000-v7.0-I-01_alaska-attributes.csv`
-: Glacier intersects attributes in a `.csv` file.
+: Glacier intersects **attributes** in a `.csv` file.
 The attributes are strictly the same as those encountered in the shapefile.
 This file allows users to read glacier attributes without reading the entire shapefile.

 `RGI2000-v7.0-I-01_alaska-attributes_metadata.json`
-: Information about the attributes: full name, description, units, etc.
+: **Description of the attributes** in the intersect product shapefile: full name, description, units, etc. The content of this file is displayed in [](intersects-attrs) below.

+(intersects-attrs)=
 ## Full list of attributes

 The following attributes are available in the RGI 7.0 shapefiles.